Welcome to our grammar lesson about the Spanish connector “sin embargo”.

 - Sin embargo = however, nevertheless

-It is similar in its meaning to another Spanish word: the word “pero” (English “but”).
+It is similar in its meaning to another Spanish word: “pero” (English “but”).

 Both “sin embargo” and “pero” express opposition between two ideas.
-The difference is that “sin embargo” introduces a more emphasized opposition.
+The difference is that “sin embargo” signals a more emphasized opposition.

 2. Use and placement of “sin embargo”